Arktetra/neural-flux/src/posts/the-fourier-transform.md

 ![W_512](fourier/W_512.png)

-Now, the 1D DTFT can be implemented as,
+Now, the 1D DFT can be implemented as,

 ```python
 def dft(x):